HomeRefill/come-to-homerefill/jobs/Backend.md

 We have strong culture with product development and we are looking for people with Lean experience or who are open to learning this paradigm in practice.

 ## Technologies you will utilize
+- PHP;
+- Ruby;
-- PHP
+- NodeJS;
-- Ruby
+- MongoDB;
-- NodeJS
+- Mysql;
-- MongoDB
+- RabbitMQ;
-- Mysql
+- ElasticSearch;
-- RabbitMQ
+- Docker;
-- ElasticSearch
+- AWS;

+## It would be AWESOME if you knew
-- Docker
+- Unit-testing;
-- AWS
+- TDD;
+- Clean code and architecture;
+- Object-oriented programming best practices.

 ## Benefits and Compensation
-- Remote work
+- Remote work;
-- Flexible schedule
+- Flexible schedule;
-- Unlimited vacation policy (Paid Time Off)
+- Unlimited vacation policy (Paid Time Off);
-- Stock options or salary bonuses program
+- Stock options or salary bonuses program;
-- Learning environment
+- Learning environment;

 ## We will expect you to
-- Self-direct
+- Self-direct;
-- Welcome feedback and collaboration
+- Welcome feedback and collaboration;
-- Be transparent
+- Be transparent;
-- Be committed
+- Be committed;
-- Be open to learn
+- Be open to learn;
-- Be responsible
+- Be responsible;

 **To apply for this job** you must send us your resume by the recruitment@homerefill.com.br; subject "Backend developer" or let we know a little about your code skills: [Test](https://github.com/HomeRefill/come-to-homerefill/blob/master/tests/holes-problem/README.md)